PRIMA OUTDOOR – SLEEPING BAGS FROM GENUINE CZECH PRODUCER

 Milan Wlasák

-Who knows personally Czech climber and polar explorer Milan Wlasák known as critic and negativist, can not believe that he used words like “PRIMA did very good”, “synthetic fibers insulate very well” and „they are irreplaceable”.
-We really value his appraisal and we will be glad to cooperate with him.
+Who knows Czech climber and polar explorer Milan Wlasák in person, as critic and negativist, can not believe that he used words like “PRIMA did very good”, “synthetic fibers insulate very well” and „they are irreplaceable”.
+We really appriciate his appraisal and we will be glad to cooperate with him in the future.

 Team of PRIMA OUTDOOR, s.r.o.